 She asked politicians to take immediate action, following the guidelines of dark-green environmentalists.
 However, in these final lines she turned her point completely, claiming that it does not really matter what politicians do, as people have a different opinion and are in control of the “real” power.

 For example, Macron’s France has tried to raise taxes on fuels: this is one of the measures that France is pushing forward in order to contain pollution and meet the carbon emission threshold set within the frame of the Paris Climate Accord in 2016.
 This triggered strong and violent protests all over France, known as the “yellow vest” protest.
-In line with this, Macron’s support fell drastically over the last few months.
+In line with this, Macron’s support fell drastically in the following months.
 Another example comes from the USA.
 Trump, during the 2016 presidential campaign, strongly and clearly rejected scientists’ claims over climate change, challenging the very fact that rising temperatures are due to human activities.
-Trump has also pushed for the US to withdraw from the Paris Agreement, as it damages the American economy.
+Trump has also pushed the US to withdraw from the Paris Agreement, as it damages the American economy.
 Nonetheless, Trump became president and his support has not substantially decreased since.
 These two large examples provide the evidence that: 1) yes, the power, at least in democratic states, belongs to the people and 2) people are generally uneducated about environmental – and more generally scientific – issues.

 In stark contrast with Greta Thunberg’s speech, politicians are therefore the only (and last) chance we have to pay an affordable price for the environmental disaster we are facing.